algolia/vue-instantsearch/docs/src/getting-started/migration.md

 If you have a good, or better naming idea for this, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).

-4. changing props on `ais-index`.
+4. changing props on `ais-instant-search`.

-In this beta it isn't possible to change props on `ais-index`.
+In this beta it isn't possible to change props on `ais-instant-search`.
 The next alpha will have handling will handle all prop changes, except `searchFunction` and `routing`.
 If you have a need for those to be changed as well, [please get in touch](https://github.com/algolia/vue-instantsearch/issues/new?template=v2_feedback.md).